sdeschaepmeester/NewFindicament/README.md

 | | ![download.png](https://zupimages.net/up/21/11/zbbx.png) |
 | Simulator  |  Open a simulator on Android studio.
 On the web page, click on Open in simulator |
 | | ![download.png](https://zupimages.net/up/21/11/kvs5.png) |

+## Commit your changes

+Do NOT commit :
+- .expo folder
+- node modules